-- Personal trainers want to help people pursue or maintain a healthy lifestyle.
+- Helping people pursue or maintain a healthy lifestyle.

-- Personal trainers want to educate people about the many ways to engage in physical exercise and healthy living.
+- Educating people about the many ways to engage in physical exercise and healthy living.

 - Knowledge of human anatomy and the concepts of functional exercise, exercise science, and basic nutrition